ulfi03/aidex/doc/retrospectives/retrospective_2024-04-30.md

 - Start sticking to the BloC architecture.
 - Start discussing and merging completed branches quickly.
 - Start distributing work evenly.
+- Start improving the handover of tasks that are interdependent.

 ---